Nskaya7/Heart-Disease-Prediction-using-Neural-Network/README.md

 ## Key Takeaway

-Neural network achieves 83.6% accuracy vs 72.6% for logistic regression, demonstrating the advantage of non-linear modelling on clinical tabular data.
+Neural network achieves 83.6% accuracy vs 72.6% for a naive baseline model that classifies everything as 0, demonstrating the advantage of non-linear modelling on clinical tabular data.